barkadosh1/IDD-Fa19-Lab2/README.md

 ## Part E. Make your own timer

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**

+I like to think of my timer as a fun dance machine that would be used for study breaks in order to reduce stress and get moving.
+Once the program is run, a 10-second countdown will begin, accompanied by the words “Dance Party In.”
+Once it hits zero, two things will simultaneously occur: “Take On Me” will play on the speakers and 16 dancing stick figures will appear on the LCD screen.
+Once the song ends, the LCD screen will prompt the user to “Push the Button To Dance Again” – once pressed, the countdown and song will repeat.

+For my timer, I tried to make use of several different tools – sound, visual (through the LCD), and a button.
+For the board, I made use of the same board I had set up during part D and incorporated a button by connecting it to digital pin 0 and ground.

+For my code, I first defined the notes/pitches and used the melodies and note durations arrays for the song “Take On Me,” which I found on a public library online.
+Within the loop(), a counter starts at 10 and goes down to 0.
+However, I initially noticed that the counter would decrement in the following way: “10—90—80—70—60…0.”
+I realized the 0 was being leftover from when I printed 10 and to account for this, I printed an empty string to the cursor where 0 was whenever the countdown was less than 10.

+Once the timer hits 0, a for loop begins playing each note of the “Take On Me” song.
+However, I wanted to add a visual component to this as well.
+Each time through the loop, I printed 16 stick figures with their hands down to the LCD.
+However, every 3rd time through the loop, I would print the stick figures with their arms up, which created the illusion of 16 stick figures dancing along with the music.

+Once the for loop finished, I coded the LCD to print “Push the Button to Dance Again :)” and then created a while loop that would continue running until the button was pushed (see code for specifics of how I coded this part).
+Once it was pushed, I cleared the LCD screen and allowed the entire loop() process to repeat.

+As a final note, I made use of the millis() method for my countdown.
+I subtracted millis() from 10 so that the display would start at 10 seconds and countdown to 0.
+However, for any future loops, the millis() function would be much farther past 10 seconds and my display would therefore print negative numbers and never actually reach 0.
+Therefore, at the end of the loop(), I saved the current millis() value and would add it to the time value at the beginning of the next loop() which fixed the problem.

 [Dance Timer Code](https://github.com/barkadosh1/IDD-Fa19-Lab2/blob/master/OwnTimer.ino)